Intermediaries in the Medicare Market

 Randomization Unit

-Consumers will be randomly assigned to insurance agents (and therefore insurance agent characteristics) by a computer.
-Variation in consumer characteristics such as age will also be randomly assigned.
+Consumers will be randomly assigned to insurance agents (and therefore insurance agent characteristics) by a computer at the individual level.
+Variation in competition signaling and consumer characteristics such as gender and age will also be randomly assigned.

 Was the treatment clustered?